Melbourne: British colonisation

 Between 1836 and 1842, Victorian Aboriginal groups were largely dispossessed of their land by British colonists.
-In 1840, the Superintendent of the Port Phillip District, Charles La Trobe issued a directive to banish Aboriginals from the immediate vicinity of Melbourne.
-This was enforced later that same year by the mass-arrest and imprisonment of hundreds of Indigenous people during the Lettsom raid.
-However, Aboriginal people still managed to continue living near the settlement and by January 1844 there were said to be 675 residing in squalid camps around Melbourne.
+In 1840, the Superintendent of the Port Phillip District, Charles La Trobe, issued a directive to banish Aboriginal people from the immediate vicinity of Melbourne.
+This was enforced later that same year by the mass arrest and imprisonment of hundreds of Indigenous people during the Lettsom raid.
+However, Aboriginal people continued to live near the settlement, and by January 1844, there were said to be 675 residing in squalid camps around Melbourne.
 The British Colonial Office had appointed five Aboriginal Protectors for the Aboriginal people of Victoria, in 1839, but their work was nullified by a land policy that favoured squatters who took possession of Aboriginal lands.
-By 1845, fewer than 240 wealthy Europeans held all the pastoral licences then issued in Victoria and became a powerful political and economic force in Victoria for generations to come.
+By 1845, fewer than 240 wealthy Europeans held all the pastoral licences then issued in Victoria; this group would remain a powerful political and economic force in the colony for generations.
 Letters patent of Queen Victoria, issued on 25 June 1847, declared Melbourne a city.
 On 1 July 1851, the Port Phillip District separated from New South Wales to become the Colony of Victoria, with Melbourne as its capital.

 Victorian gold rush

 South Melbourne's "Canvas Town" provided temporary accommodation for the thousands of migrants who arrived each week during the 1850s gold rush.

 A large crowd outside the Victorian Supreme Court, celebrating the release of the Eureka rebels in 1855.

 The discovery of gold in Victoria in mid-1851 sparked a gold rush, and Melbourne, the colony's major port, experienced rapid growth.
 Within months, the city's population had nearly doubled from 25,000 to 40,000 inhabitants.
-Exponential growth ensued, and by 1865 Melbourne had overtaken Sydney as Australia's most populous city.
+Exponential growth ensued, and by 1865, Melbourne had overtaken Sydney as Australia's most populous city.

 An influx of intercolonial and international migrants, particularly from Europe and China, saw the establishment of slums, including Chinatown and a temporary "tent city" on the southern banks of the Yarra.
 In the aftermath of the 1854 Eureka Rebellion, mass public support for the plight of the miners resulted in major political changes to the colony, including improvements in working conditions across mining, agriculture, manufacturing and other local industries.
 At least twenty nationalities took part in the rebellion, giving some indication of immigration flows at the time.

 With the wealth brought in from the gold rush and the subsequent need for public buildings, a program of grand civic construction soon began.
-The 1850s and 1860s saw the commencement of Parliament House, the Treasury Building, the Old Melbourne Gaol, Victoria Barracks, the State Library, University of Melbourne, General Post Office, Customs House, the Melbourne Town Hall, St Patrick's cathedral, though many remained incomplete for decades.
+The 1850s and 1860s saw the commencement of Parliament House, the Treasury Building, the Old Melbourne Gaol, Victoria Barracks, the State Library, the University of Melbourne, the General Post Office, Customs House, the Melbourne Town Hall, and St Patrick's Cathedral, though many remained incomplete for decades.